Owl Pest Control

 - data is not kept for longer than is necessary for its given purpose

-- data is processed in a manner that ensures appropriate security of personal data including protection against unauthorised or unlawful processing, accidental loss, destruction or damage by using appropriate technical or organisation measures we comply with the relevant GDPR procedures for international transferring of personal data
+- data is processed in a manner that ensures appropriate security of personal data including protection against unauthorised or unlawful processing, accidental loss, destruction or damage by using appropriate technical or organisational measures we comply with the relevant GDPR procedures for international transferring of personal data

 2) Types of Data we hold

 We keep several categories of personal data on and from our customers in order to carry out effective and efficient processes.
-We hold the data within our computer systems and on paper form.
+We hold the data within our computer systems and on a paper form.